Shamanic Revival: The Spirit Boat

 “Why do I need to row upstream first?”
 I ask.

-“That symbolizes the resistances in your life.
-In a ritual you let go of your resistances which means on the way back you go downstream.”
 He continues: “The spirit paddle absorbs the experience.
 You can compare it to the shield of medicine.
-In the beginning you look at the symbolism and after the journey you look at it again and discover that it is liberally filled with personal medicine, colors and symbols.
+In the beginning, you look at the symbolism and after the journey, you look at it again and discover that it is liberally filled with personal medicine, colors, and symbols.
 The spirit boat is a rich experience to release your resistances and stimulate you to continue on this path.”

 Vidar and I use our paddles to push us from the waterfront and start rowing upstream as fast as we can.
 There is reinforcement from an Indian paddling in the front of us to the left.
-He has long lank hair, short bangs, a red band around his head and is dressed in a waistcloth.
-When I describe him afterwards my travel companion recognizes him as a Tlingit Indian.
-Vidar tells me they are the inventors of the totem pole, acting as a family weapon, comparable to the shield of medicine and the spirit paddle.
+He has long lank hair, short bangs, a red band around his head, and is dressed in a waistcloth.
+When I describe him afterward my travel companion recognizes him as a Tlingit Indian.

 Many kilometers down the river we pull the canoe on the shore.
 I look out over the open plain with a hill in the distance on which a row of trees stand.
 We climb the hilltop at high speed.
 Vidar asks me to choose the tree that appeals to me most.
 I choose the one on the far right, a bare birch tree with branches that stick out questioningly towards the cloudless blue sky.